bluekvirus/Stage.js/implementation/HOWTO.md

 * Application.create(options)
 * Application.remote(options)

-You will use `create()` most of the time for creating application elements (*Context*s and *Regional*s).
+You will use `Application.create()` most of the time for creating application elements (*Context*s and *Regional*s or in a sense, pages and areas).
 It is designed so in order to let the developers feel more comfortable picking up the workflow while reusing their existing web development knowledge and experience with the base libraries.

 We also maintain a list of 3rd party libraries for the developers to choose from in addition to the base libraries (as utilities).
 The utility libs (e.g jquery-file-upload, store.js, uri.js, raphael.js, marked, moment.js, socket.io.js...) are carefully selected from the many open-source Javascript libs out there to help with specific but generally-will-appear problems that a developer will encounter during the web application development process. (see more in the *Include other js libs* chapter)

 ###Moving away from all-in-ones
 We have been developing in ExtJS4 for 2+ years, starting form the last version of 4.0.x which is the promising 4.0.7.
 As our knowledge base expands, we felt that it is time to form our own blueprint of a modern data heavy web application to shorten the development cycles.
 Here are some of the main reasons:

 1. Although it is relatively fast to develop prototypes using an all-in-one framework like ExtJS, it is hard to maintain the code while keeping up with the changes required by the users and those that come from Sencha.
-The widgets are bound too tight with the framework.
+The widgets are bound too tightly with the framework.
 2. Loading, DOM interfacing, Widget and Application containers are all provided with a biased opinion, which always lead to fightings with the framework here and there or messing around with the life-cycles defined when trying to implement application specific user requirements.
 3. Performance issues.
 There are often a massive amount of unnecessary DOM elements lurking in the client browser.
 We have very limited control over the life-cycles nor the HTML template structure of the components.
 Making widgets as Classes and loading like Java is really a bad idea for Javascript.
 4. Theming difficulties.
 It is hard to theme an ExtJS application correctly given the extensively nested component structure and the lack of SASS/Compass adaptation among developers.
 5. Payed solution.
 The commercial version of ExtJS and the tools (IDE) are expensive.
-This also makes the community size smaller than its full/free open source counterparts, making it difficult to find solutions from sources other than the documentation.
+This also makes the community size smaller than its full/free open source counterparts, making it difficult to find solutions from resources other than the documentation.

 We choose to move away from this heavy framework to avoid its complexity (tightly bound all-in-one solution) and to have more control over the component lifecycles, interactions and application container separately.
 An equally powerful yet still lightweight solution combining the best practices in the field is thus made.